IMEA Board Meeting Aug 29, 2024 “Highlights”

 IMEA Board Meeting Dec 7, 2023 Highlights

-Note: This posting is a copy/paste from the email to NEST Energy Committee sharing the IMEA Board Meeting.
-(Formatting characteristics of the email changed when copy/pasting from Microsoft Outlook using the WordPress editor.)
+Note: This posting is a copy/paste of an email report to the NEST Energy Committee, where the formatting characteristics of the original email change when copy/pasting from Microsoft Outlook using the WordPress editor.

 A copy of email attachment file 2023-12-07_IMEA_BOD_Slides_NewContract.pdf is available here.
 It has the 10 new contract slides extracted from the full set of board meeting slides.